The Hammurabi Code at The Louvre, Paris

 myminifactory

-The Code of Hammurabi is a well-preserved Babylonian law code of ancient Mesopotamia, dating back to about 1754 BC.
-It is one of the oldest deciphered writings of significant length in the world.
-The sixth Babylonian king, Hammurabi, enacted the code, and partial copies exist on a human-sized stone stele and various clay tablets.
-The Code consists of 282 laws, with scaled punishments, adjusting "an eye for an eye, a tooth for a tooth" as graded depending on social status, of slave versus free man.
-Nearly one-half of the Code deals with matters of contract, establishing, for example, the wages to be paid to an ox driver or a surgeon.
-Other provisions set the terms of a transaction, establishing the liability of a builder for a house that collapses, for example, or property that is damaged while left in the care of another.
-A third of the code addresses issues concerning household and family relationships such as inheritance, divorce, paternity and sexual behavior.
-Only one provision appears to impose obligations on an official; this provision establishes that a judge who reaches an incorrect decision is to be fined and removed from the bench permanently.
-A handful of provisions address issues related to military service.
-The code was discovered by modern archaeologists in 1901, and its editio princeps translation published in 1902 by Jean-Vincent Scheil.
-This nearly complete example of the Code is carved into a diorite stele in the shape of a huge index finger, 2.25-metre (7.4 ft) tall (see images at right).
-The Code is inscribed in the Akkadian language, using cuneiform script carved into the stele.
-It is currently on display in the Louvre, with exact replicas in the Oriental Institute at the University of Chicago, the library of the Theological University of the Reformed Churches (Dutch: Theologische Universiteit Kampen voor de Gereformeerde Kerken) in The Netherlands, the Pergamon Museum of Berlin and the National Museum of Iran in Tehran.
+The Code of Hammurabi is a remarkably preserved Babylonian law code from ancient Mesopotamia, dating back to approximately 1754 BC.
+This ancient document stands as one of the oldest deciphered writings of significant length in the world.
+The sixth king of Babylon, Hammurabi, enacted this code, and partial copies exist on a human-sized stone stele and various clay tablets.
+The Code consists of 282 laws, featuring punishments that vary according to social status, with slaves receiving harsher penalties than free men.
+Nearly half of the Code deals with matters of contract, establishing for instance, the wages paid to an ox driver or a surgeon.
+Other provisions set out the terms of transactions, determining liability in cases such as a house collapse or damaged property left in another's care.
+A third of the code addresses household and family relationships, including inheritance, divorce, paternity, and sexual behavior.
+Only one provision appears to hold officials accountable; this provision fines and removes a judge who makes an incorrect decision permanently.
+Several provisions address military service-related issues.
+Archaeologists discovered the code in 1901, and its first translation was published by Jean-Vincent Scheil in 1902.
+A nearly complete example of the Code is carved into a 2.25-meter-tall diorite stele shaped like an enormous index finger.
+The Code is inscribed in the Akkadian language using cuneiform script carved into the stele.
+Currently, it is on display at the Louvre Museum, with exact replicas displayed at the Oriental Institute at the University of Chicago, the library of Theological University of Reformed Churches in The Netherlands, the Pergamon Museum in Berlin, and the National Museum of Iran in Tehran.
 Image courtesy of Wikipedia Commons.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+This object is part of "Scan The World", a non-profit initiative introduced by MyMiniFactory.
+This community effort aims to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for public access.
+If you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.

 Download Model from myminifactory